 What is a Negative Audience?

 Negative audiences are groups of people you want to exclude from being targeted by your advertising campaigns.
 They eliminate individuals who are not a good match for your ads.
-Whereas reaching specific audiences with your ads is important, it is just as vital to exclude unrelated, unprofitable audiences.
+Whereas reaching specific target audiences with your ads is important, it is just as vital to exclude unrelated, unprofitable audiences.

 Why is Using Negative Audiences Important?